niamtokik/cozo/notes/0001-integrating-cozodb-in-erlang-ecosystem/README.md

 > perfect as the long-term memory for LLMs and
 > AI.[^cozo-official-website]

-CozoDB is a modern Datalog system supporting in-memory, sqlite and rocksdb storage.
+CozoDB is a modern *Datalog* system supporting *in-memory*, *sqlite* and *rocksdb* back-end storage.
 Written in Rust, it offers also a command-line interface called `cozo-bin`, a C library called `cozo-lib-c` or `libcozo_c`, a Java library called `cozo-lib-java`, a NodeJS library called `cozo-lib-nodejs`, and two others for python called `cozo-lib-python` and for swift called `cozo-lib-swift`.
 CozoDB can also be compiled as web assembly library with the project `cozo-lib-wasm`.

-CozoDB offers a scripting language called Cozoscript to interact with the database.
-The syntax is inspired from Prolog and Datalog, but with many differences.
+CozoDB offers a scripting language called *Cozoscript* to interact with the database.
+The syntax is inspired from *Prolog* and *Datalog*, but with many differences.
 The scripts in this paragraph can easily be executed on any modern web browsers in the [*CozoDB Playground*](https://www.cozodb.org/wasm-demo/)[^cozodb-playground].

 Let create something similar than the example created with prolog